COVID 19: Individuals, organisations donate items worth millions to Oyo govt » Latest News » Tribune Online

 He added that the state government was keen on giving out palliatives once the state works out the modalities.

-Mentioning that the state had a stance that every little donation mattered, he assured that every item in cash and kind would be distributed efficiently and fairly to residents of the state.
+Mentioning that the state had a stance that every little donation mattered, he assured that every item in cash and kind will be distributed efficiently and fairly to residents of the state.

+Member of the Oyo COVID-19 task force, Mr Akinola Ojo had disclosed that the state had so far received about N100 million from well-meaning Nigerians, as of Wednesday.

 Though he failed to name the donors, Ojo, who is state Commissioner for Finance, said the names of the donors will be uploaded on the state government’s website by end of the week.